vivekphadol07/Data-Structure-Lab/README.md

 ## Assigment 1: Student Database using Python
 - **Que.** Write a Python program to store marks scored in subject “Fundamental of Data Structure” by N students in the class.
 Write functions to compute following:
 a) The average score of class
-b) Highest score and lowest score of class
+b) Highest score andlowest score of class
 c) Count of students who were absent for the test
 d) Display mark with highest frequency
 - **File**: `A1.py`